fledge-iot/fledge/docs/quick_start/installing.rst

 .. note::

-   If you downloaad packages on a different machine and copy them to your machine behind the fire wall you must still open the access for pip to the Python package locations.
+   If you download packages on a different machine and copy them to your machine behind the fire wall you must still open the access for pip to the Python package locations.

 Checking package installation
 #############################